 Can the Organizer of an LLC be the Registered Agent?

-The organizer of an LLC can be the registered agent if they have a physical address within the state and someone can accept mail at that address during normal business hours.
-We recommend hiring a registered agent service to prevent problems with lost mail, inconsistent business hours, or other issues that might result in failed delivery.
+The organizer of an LLC can be the RA if they have a physical address within the state, and someone can accept mail at that address during normal business hours.
+We recommend hiring a registered agent service to prevent lost mail, inconsistent business hours, or other issues that might result in a failed delivery.